 “No, just cleaning.
 The stove is my happy place.”
 She smiled at me, old toothbrush in one hand, bottle of Super Industrial Strength Kitchen Cleaner in the other.

-“Well, we’re going to take you to your real happy place.
+“Well, we’re going to take you to your other happy place.
 Come on.”
-I took the cleaning supplies from her and and set them on the counter before leading her to her bedroom.
+I took the cleaning supplies from her and set them on the counter before leading her to her bedroom.
+“Where’s your suitcase?”

 “I don’t want to clean my suitcase!”

 Was she being obtuse on purpose?
-It was hard to tell.
 “Never mind, I’ll find it.”
-I opened her closet and threw a few outfits on the bed as I searched through a pile of shoes and purses, finally unearthing her bag.
+I opened her closet and threw a few outfits on the bed as I searched through a pile of shoes and purses, finally finding her bag.